lwfinger/rtl8188eu/README.md

 IMPORTANT - PLEASE READ:

 Beginning on November 4, 2019, I will NO LONGER support people that have downloaded the source as a zip file.
 Using git has much more flexibility.
-In addition, there is much less liklihood that a user will contact me with a problem that is ALREADY fixed.
+In addition, there is much less likelihood that a user will contact me with a problem that is ALREADY fixed.

 If your system says that /lib/modules/...../build does not exist, you have not